berkesa/datatree/README.md

 ## License:

-DataTree is licensed under the Apache License V2 (you can use it in your commercial products for free).
+DataTree is licensed under the Apache License V2, you can use it in your commercial products for free.